LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 simplify programming-in-the-large by allowing easy filtering of all messages from a specific component or library and also avoiding conflicts when two components happen to define the same message term (e.g. ``banner``).
-Users should choose and use a unique name for their components, which usually is the name of the component itself.
+Users should choose and use a unique name for a component, which usually is the name of the component itself.
 For example, all messages from the ``lgtunit`` tool use ``lgtunit`` for the component argument.

-The third argument of ``print_message/3`` is the message itself represented by a term.
-In this case, the message term is ``banner``.
+The third argument of ``print_message/3`` is the message itself, represented by a term.
+In the above example, the message term is ``banner``.
 Using a term to represent a message instead of a string with the message text itself have significant advantages.
-Notably, it simplifies machine-processing and allows using a compound term for easy parameterization of the message text.
+Notably, it simplifies machine-processing, and allows using a compound term for easy parameterization of the message text.
 For example: